History of labour law: Campaign against child labour

 The rapid industrialisation of manufacturing at the turn of the 19th century led to a rapid increase in child employment, and public opinion was steadily made aware of the terrible conditions these children were forced to endure.
-The Factory Act of 1819 was the outcome of the efforts of the industrialist Robert Owen and prohibited child labour under nine years of age and limited the working day to twelve.
+The Cotton Mills and Factories Act 1819 was the outcome of the efforts of the industrialist Robert Owen and prohibited child labour under nine years of age and limited the working day to twelve.

-A great milestone in labour law was reached with the Act of 1833, which limited the employment of children under eighteen years of age, prohibited all night work and, crucially, provided for inspectors to enforce the law.
+A great milestone in labour law was reached with the Labour of Children, etc., in Factories Act 1833, which limited the employment of children under eighteen years of age, prohibited all night work and, crucially, provided for inspectors to enforce the law.
 Pivotal in the campaigning for and the securing of this legislation were Michael Sadler and the Earl of Shaftesbury.
 This act was an important step forward, in that it mandated skilled inspection of workplaces and a rigorous enforcement of the law by an independent governmental body.
-This legislation was further amended by the 1844 Textile Factory Act, which strengthened the powers of the inspectors and required certified surgeons to examine all workers for physical fitness.
+This legislation was further amended by the Factories Act 1844, which strengthened the powers of the inspectors and required certified surgeons to examine all workers for physical fitness.

 A lengthy campaign to limit the working day to ten hours was led by Shaftesbury, and included support from the Anglican Church.
 Many different groups, including many Quakers, workers, and even some factory owners like John Fielden also supported it.
 Many committees were formed in support of the cause and some previously established groups lent their support as well.
 One of the most influential groups to spring up was the "Ten Hours' Advocate and the Journal of Literature and Art".
-The campaign finally led to the passage of the Factory Act of 1847, which restricted the working hours of women and children in British factories to effectively 10 hours per day.
+The campaign finally led to the passage of the Factory Act 1847, which restricted the working hours of women and children in British factories to effectively 10 hours per day.
 The debate had been a rather contentious one in Parliament and was defeated several times by a coalition of conservatives and free traders.